kentomas/kentomas.github.io/docs/Getting Started Guides/Deploy ASP.NET Core with Angular App with Github Actions.md

           1. 'Yes' is the default.
 3. Click "Review + Create".
 4. Click "Create".
 5. Confirm the web app is now live.
     1. Open web browser and navigate to [https://DocNumberManager-kentomas.azurewebsites.net](https://DocNumberManager-kentomas.azurewebsites.net)

-### 8. Generate deployment credentials.
+### 8. Generate deployment credentials

-1. We'll follow the "Publish Profile" method.
+We'll follow the "Publish Profile" method.
 [Read more](https://learn.microsoft.com/en-us/azure/app-service/deploy-github-actions?tabs=applevel#generate-deployment-credentials)

-2. Steps
+**Steps**

 1. In Azure, navigate to App Service.
    1. Home > App Services > DocNumberManager-kentomas > Overview
 2. Click on "Get publish profile" button.
    1. This will download a file called "DocNumberManager-kentomas.PublishSettings".
    2. The contents of this file will be pasted into Github as a "secret".

-### 9. Create new Github secret for repo.
+### 9. Create new Github secret for repo

 1. Steps
    1. Log in to [https://github.com](https://github.com).